Candidate FAQ

 Developing Skills: TBB offers you free access to Coursera.
 You can use this resource to improve your skills, gain work experience, and market yourself to potential employers globally.

-Autonomous employment: We would like to remind you that if you were able to secure employment in Canada, Australia, or the United Kingdom on your own, we might be able to support you with relocation and legal matters.
-Should you secure employment independently of TBB, we encourage you to reach out to us via this email.
+Finding job opportunities on your own: If you secure a job offer on your own, we might be able to support you with visa processes and relocation.
+Should you secure employment independently of TBB, we encourage you to contact us via email.

 -